 The other great thing about escape rooms is that they teach kids about problem solving and working together.

 This classroom escape room can be used for any subject in any grade!
-I used it with my students on our 100th day of school as a way to celebrate.
+I used it with my students on our 100th day of school as a way to celebrate the first or last day of school.
 Although I created this for my classroom, you could easily use it at home.

 Since I did this escape room at school, I wanted to make sure that it involved lots of learning.
 For this classroom escape room, our focus was on math, but it can easily be used for any subject.

 When I did this escape room, one of my goals was to get my students up and moving.
 Part of solving the puzzles was moving around outside the school to find the different keys.

 You can do what works for you and your students as far as moving around.

 When students entered our classroom, they found a colourful box locked up and sitting on a stool in the middle of the room.
 Right away there was a lot of talk and excitement about what everyone thought may be in the box and how they were going to get it out.

 On the board, I posted a few clues showing numbers and locations:

 I started by giving everyone their own white board and marker.
 I wanted to keep the prep to a minimum for this escape room and make sure that I could use many times throughout the year.